In this guide we’ll take a look at the best compost bins for the UK market.

 This compost bin is easy to use and very effective.
 I have had plenty of compost from my first one in less than a year and the second bin is filling up nicely ready to provide plenty more compost in the autumn.

-For me, this is the perfect compost bin because it is easy to put together, has a solid, square design and is easier to fill than some other bins.
+For me, this is the best compost bin because it is easy to put together, has a solid, square design and is easier to fill than some other bins.

 The lid is easy to remove with a simple twist and this design ensures it is not blown off in strong winds.
 There is a hatch at the base of the bin for the easy removal of compost.